anz-bank/sysl-go/codegen/arrai/auto/tests/grpc_jwt_authorization/README.md

-smoketest `grpc_jwt_authorisation`
+smoketest `grpc_jwt_authorization`
 =================================

-`grpc_jwt_authorisation` is a smoke test for the auto generated code to test support for JWT-based authentication and authorisation to control access to generated gRPC methods.
+`grpc_jwt_authorization` is a smoke test for the auto generated code to test support for JWT-based authentication and authorization to control access to generated gRPC methods.

-JWT authentication and authorisation dance:
+JWT authentication and authorization dance:

 ```
     C : client